To Our Valued Clients:

 How much will you receive?

-The credit for children ages five and younger is up to $3,600 with up to $300 received in monthly payments.
-The credit for children ages 6 to 17 is up to $3,000 with up to $250 received in monthly payments.
+The credit for children ages five and younger is up to $3,600, with up to $300 received in monthly payments.
+In addition, the credit for children ages 6 to 17 is up to $3,000 with up to $250 received in monthly payments.

 The following criteria must be met to qualify:

 - A 2019 or 2020 tax return was filed and claimed the child tax credit, or your information was provided to the IRS using the non-filer tool

 - Have a main home in the U.S. for more than half the year or file a joint return with a spouse who has a main home in the U.S. for more than half the year

 - Care for a qualifying child who is under age 18 at the end of 2021, and who has a valid Social Security number